Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 It is also possible to create a network with several Chibi Extension where only one is connected via USB (many-to-one routing).

-.. note:: After configuring a chibi network all modules will behave as connected via USB to your PC.
+.. note:: After configuring a Chibi network all devices will behave as connected via USB to your PC.
 Therefore you need no code changes if you change you system from cable based to Chibi.
 But be aware that you will loose through put since the Chibi transmission speed is slower than USB